It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 2002

-# US Open: 31-year-old Pete Sampras, after more than a two-year drought, wins another major title, serving better than ever, but never plays a professional match again (!) assuring himself the best possible retirement
+# US Open: 31-year-old Pete Sampras, after more than a two-year drought, wins another major title, serving better than ever, but never plays a professional match afterwards (!) assuring himself the best possible retirement

 # Martin Lee defeats Sjeng Schalken in the only ‘double-bagel tie-break’ match (Rotterdam)